csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 What we haven’t solved is the fact that it all still blocks rendering—we’re still only as fast as our slowest stylesheet.
-What this means is that if, for whatever reason, `page-footer.css` takes a long time to download, the browser can’t make a start on rendering `.page-header`.
+What this means is that if, for whatever reason, `site-footer.css` takes a long time to download, the browser can’t make a start on rendering `.site-header`.

 However, due to a recent change in Chrome (version 69, I believe), and behaviour already present in Firefox and IE/Edge, `<link rel="stylesheet" />`s will only